 - Accuracy values for Alexnet models were somewhat low (~40%) but the training times for this model were less as compared to other models.
 So, we picked this model for epoch-wise performance analysis. - Epoch-wise analysis of both the models showed that model-1 in spite of having more skewness was able to learn faster and better than model-2. - Note that in both training datasets the number of images in grades '1', '3', and '4' are the same.
 Even then, somehow model-1 was able to better predict images belonging to this group than that of model-2.
-Model-2 mostly learnt to classify images into either grade '0' or '2'. - This prompted us to use the bigger training dataset-1 in spite of having a higher skewed data distribution for further analysis on bigger models to achieve better metrics.
+Model-2 mostly learnt to classify images into either grade '0' or '2'. - This prompted us to use the bigger training dataset-1 in spite of its skewness for further analysis on bigger models to achieve better metrics.

-Training ResNet-18 and ResNet-34 for DR classification:
+Training ResNet-18 and ResNet-34 for DR classification

-- With insights on training datasets that we obtained from our previous exercise, we now move on to training more complex neural network models for better performance. - We chose Resnet-18 and Resnet-34 for our training.
-We applied concepts of transfer learning and trained only the last few layers due to hardware constraints at our end.

-- Images are taken in different lighting conditions and this may affect our training.
-In order to make our model robust to variations in lighting, we applied Ben-Graham'sLighting pre-processing technique, which highlighted features of our interest such as exudates, haemorrhages, etc. - This resulted in achieving an accuracy of 76% for the Resnet-18 and 75% for the Resnet-34 models.
+- With insights on training datasets that we obtained from our previous exercise, we now move on to training more complex neural network models for better performance. - ▶ We chose Resnet-18 and Resnet-34 for our training.
+We applied concepts of transfer learning and trained only the last few layers due to hardware constraints at our end. - Images are taken in different lighting conditions and this may affect our training.
+In order to make our model robust to variations in lighting, we applied Ben-Graham's Lighting pre-processing technique to the train and test images, where we added some Gaussian blur and filtering techniques, which resulted in highlighting features of our interest such as exudates, haemorrhages, etc. - This resulted in achieving an accuracy of 76% for the Resnet-18 and 75% for the Resnet-34 models.
 This is a significant increase in accuracy from the previous Alexnet model.

-Ben Graham's Image Lighting Preprocessing methodology:
+Ben Graham's Image Lighting Preprocessing methodology